 He also attacked her inexperience in politics.
 Cory responded by admitting she had “no experience in cheating, lying to the public, stealing government money, and killing political opponents.”

 After the elections were held in February 1986, Marcos was declared the winner.
 There were numerous reports of election fraud, and the outcome was condemned by Catholic Bishops’ Conference of the Philippines and the United States Senate.
 Ronald Reagan called the the fraud reports “disturbing” in an official statement.

 Cory immediately called for peaceful civil disobedience protests, and for organized strikes and mass boycotts of the media and businesses owned by Marcos.
 Filipinos were enthusiastic in their support.
 These popular, peaceful demonstrations came to be known as the People Power Revolution.
 Though Marcos ordered troops against the thousands of protesters (including whole families and nuns and priests), not a shot was fired and the troops withdrew and many defected.

 By the end of February, Ferdinand Marcos withdrew from power, fleeing to Hawaii, and Cory Aquino became the President of the Philippines.

-Cory’s ascention to the office of president signalled a new era for Filipinos.
+Cory’s ascension to the office of president signaled a new era for Filipinos.
 During the first few months of her presidency, the Philippines experienced radical changes and reforms.
 Cory immediately created a Constitutional Commission in charge of drafting a new constitution, and created the Presidential Commission on Good Government which went after Marcos’s ill-gotten wealth.